Juan Iturbe: Porto

 On 10 December 2011, Iturbe made his debut for Porto, coming in added time in place of Hulk in a 2–1 Primeira Liga win at Beira-Mar, the first of four appearances off the bench in a title-winning season.
-On 3 November 2012, he scored his only goal in Portugal, the sole goal of the reserves' home win over their Marítimo equivalents.
+On 3 November 2012, he scored his only goal in Portugal, the only goal of the reserves' home win over their Marítimo equivalents.

 It was confirmed on 29 December 2012 that Iturbe had joined River Plate on a six-month loan.

 Hellas Verona

 His impressive spell with River Plate helped Iturbe secure an initial loan move to Serie A club Hellas Verona where he thrived during the 2013–14 season, so much so he was signed permanently from Porto for €15 million in May 2014.
-Iturbe contributed eight goals and four assists to the newly-promoted club, helping them to a 10th place finish.
+Iturbe contributed eight goals and four assists to the newly promoted club, helping them to a 10th-place finish.

 Roma

 On 16 July 2014, just weeks after signing permanently for Verona, Serie A giants Roma announced the signing of Iturbe for €22 million with performance-based add-ons up to €2.5 million.
 The player signed a five-year contract, ending on 30 June 2019.
 Iturbe's first goal for Roma was against CSKA Moscow in the 2014–15 UEFA Champions League, which ended in a 5–1 victory.
 He also scored against Juventus and a vital goal in the Derby della Capitale against Lazio, which helped Roma to stay in second position and gave Roma a direct start in the Champions League in the next year.